 Being Placed on Roll

-It is only a parent who can register a child with a school.
-A child does not “become registered” at a school by the parent filling in a preference form or even by the school being named on the EHCP or ordered by the SEN tribunal.
+A child does not “become registered” at a school by the parent filling in a preference form or by a school being named on a School Attendance Order.
+Neither is a child is automatically on roll by the school being named on the EHCP or ordered by the SEND tribunal.
 Read more about the school roll and EHCPs here https://edyourself.org/special-needs-introduction/#school-named

-The child becomes a registered pupil from the “expected first day of attendance” which is the first day that the parent has agreed or notified the school that the child will attend.
-[Source = Regulation 5] This means that parents can DECLINE the school place BEFORE the child is first due to attend, rather than “deregistering”.
+Parents can DECLINE the school place BEFORE the child is first due to attend, rather than “deregistering”.
 My page on deregistration is here https://edyourself.org/deregistration/

 Being Taken off Roll

-Regulation 8 covers deletions from the admissions register and sets out the grounds on which a pupil’s name can be taken off roll.
+Regulation 9 covers deletions from the admissions register and sets out the grounds on which a pupil’s name can be taken off roll.
 Schools are not allowed to remove the pupil’s name from the school roll under any other circumstances.
 NB this does not mean the child is obligated to attend in all circumstances.
 See my page on taking a child out of mainstream school for home education here https://edyourself.org/deregistration/ (including with EHCP) and for taking a child out of special school here https://edyourself.org/taking-child-out-of-special-school/

 Elective Home Education